Small-loss bounds for online learning with partial information: The black-box reduction for graph-based feedback

 More formally, we consider an auxiliary function that serves as an upper bound of the left hand side and a lower bound of the right hand side, proving the claim.
 The claim is focused on a single round $t$.
 For simplicity of notation, we drop the dependence on $t$ from the notations, i.e., use $F=\cup_k F_k$ for the set of nodes frozen, $p_i$ for the probability of node $i$, use $G$ for the graph, and $E$ for its edge-set.
 Let $F_{\ge 1}=\bigcup_{k\geq 1} F_k^t$.
 We order all nodes in $F$ based on when they are frozen.
 More formally, if $i\in F_m$ and $j\in F_k$ with $m<k$ then $i\prec j$.
 This is a partial ordering as $\prec$ does not order nodes frozen at the same iteration of the recursive freezing.
 We now introduce the heart of the auxiliary function which lies in the sum of the products of probabilities $p_i \cdot p_j$ along edges $(i,j)$ with $i\prec j$, such that $(i,j)\in E$, i.e.

-To lower bound this quantity, we sum over $j$ first.
+To lower bound the quantity in \eqref{eq:potential_graphs}, we sum over $j$ first.
 Node $j$ was not in $F_0$ so its neighborhood has a total probability mass of at least $\gamma=3\gamma'$.
 By the time $j$ is frozen, the remaining probability mass is less than $\gamma'$, so a total probability mass of at least $2\gamma'$ must come from earlier frozen neighbors.

-To upper bound the above quantity, we sum over $i$ first, and separate the sum for $i \in F_0$ and $i \in F_{\geq 1}$.
+To upper bound the quantity in \eqref{eq:potential_graphs}, we sum over $i$ first, and separate the sum for $i \in F_0$ and $i \in F_{\geq 1}$.
 Nodes $i\in F_0$ have a total probability of less than $\gamma=3\gamma'$ in their neighborhood, as they are frozen in line 3 of the algorithm.
-Nodes $i \in F_{\ge 1}$ have at most $\gamma'$ probability mass left in their neighborhood when they become frozen and therefore at most this much total probability on neighbors later in the ordering.
+Nodes $i \in F_{\ge 1}$ have at most $\gamma'$ probability mass left in their neighborhood when they become frozen and therefore contributes at most this much total probability to the products with neighbors later in the ordering.

 The above lower and upper bounds imply that $3\gamma'\sum_{i \in F_0}p_i +\gamma'\sum_{i \in F_{\ge 1}} p_i \ge 2\gamma'\sum_{i\in F_{\ge 1}} p_i $ and hence we obtain the claimed bound (reintroducing the round $t$ in the notation):